-In order to determine the spot position with sufficient accuracy, extra conditions are necessary to generate a track loss signal (TL) as well as an off-track counter value.
-These extra conditions influence the maximum speed and this implies that, internally, one of the following three counting states is selected;
+In order to determine the spot position with sufficient accuracy, extra conditions are necessary to generate a track loss signal (TL) and an off-track counter value.
+These extra conditions influence the maximum speed and this implies that, internally, one of the following three counting states is selected:

 - Protected state: used in normal play situations.
 A good protection against false detection caused by disc defects is important in this state. - 2.
 Slow counting state: used in low velocity track jump situations.
-In this state a fast response is important rather than the protection against disc defects (if the phase relationship between TL and RP of $1/2\pi$ radians is affected too much, the direction cannot be determined accurately any more). - Fast counting state: used in high velocity track jump situations.
+In this state a fast response is important rather than the protection against disc defects (if the phase relationship between TL and RP of $\frac{1}{2\pi}$ radians is affected too much, the direction cannot then be determined accurately). - 3.
+Fast counting state: used in high velocity track jump situations.
 Highest obtainable velocity is the most important feature in this state.